RickRinewalt/pipeline/README.md

 # Shameless vibe-coding CI/CD pipeline
 High-level details of the current development pipeline I'm using.
 Expect this to evolve as tweaks and improvements are made.

+The goals are sustainability and reliability, I have to say I'm pretty stoked with the results.

 ```mermaid
 graph LR
     A[Visual Studio Code]